Malschuetzky/jSumTTest/README.md

 + Mean and related CI for each group in one graph
 + APA-style type tables for above calculated values

 These additional values and plots not only supports to comprehend the reported test results and their interpretation.
-They also help to cope with improper use of statistical tests, e.g., calculate propper Welch's instead of a reported Student's t-test as the authors should have done right from the start ((Kubinger et al., 2009; Zimmerman, 2004)), or calculate missing effect sizes.
-They even help to identify fraudulent analyses, e.g., p-hacking where authors claim to use two-tailed test in the method section but report one-tailed p-values in the result section.
-Fascinatingly, mostly happens if their two-sided p-value is between .09 and .05...
+They also help to cope with improper use of statistical tests, e.g., calculating propper Welch's instead of a reported Student's t-test as the authors should have done right from the start (Kubinger et al., 2009; Zimmerman, 2004), or calculate missing effect sizes.
+They even help to identify fraudulent analyses, e.g., *p*-hacking where authors claim to use two-tailed tests in the method section but report one-tailed *p*-values in the result section instead.
+Fascinatingly, mostly happens if their two-sided *p*-value is between .09 and .05...

 Users of psychometric tests can compare an observed group with the normative data of the used test as well as check reported comparisons and even change the compared sub-group of the normative data to their needs afterwards.

 # Installing jSumTTest

 Currently only available via sideload.
-Built module for Windows can be found here :file_folder:: [DOWNLOAD](jSumTTest_1.0.1.jmo)
+Built module for MS-Windows can be found here :file_folder:: [DOWNLOAD](jSumTTest_1.0.1.jmo)

 After installation you find the function named "Independent Samples Test for Summary Data" in tab "T-Tests" under the new sub-menu "Test for Summary Data [jSumTTest module]".